 There are basically three different types known to date:

-Complex Sleep Apnea — (also known as treatment-emergent central sleep apnea) is a combination of both obstructive and central sleep apneas.
+- Complex Sleep Apnea — (also known as treatment-emergent central sleep apnea) is a combination of both obstructive and central sleep apnea.

 Now, we know that there is no type of desirable sleep apnea to have.
 But central sleep apnea tends to scare people a little bit more than obstructive sleep apnea, because it lends itself to the idea that your brain isn’t functioning correctly, which is scary.